- Attending MW21 FAQ

 To be eligible for scholarship positions you must have made a significant contribution to the development of a cultural or heritage website or digital initiative and must demonstrate that you would not be able to attend the meeting without support.
 You must prove you are a current employee of a cultural institution (including educational institutions, libraries, archives, etc.).
-As a scholarship awardee, you may be asked to give a small presentation on your work during the conference.
+As a scholarship awardee, you may be asked to give a small presentation or create video on your work during the conference.
 Recommendations and references must be sent along with the application.

 **Special Scholarships are also available for those who have lost their livelihoods due to the COVID-19 pandemic.
 To inquire about these special scholarships, please email Hiroko@museweb.net with the subject line “Scholarship COVID-19.”